mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 **In lower species (such as a tktk ground vole), this usually causes the animal to flee the scene and hence exit the bomb bug habitat.**

-**In species with higher intelligence (e.g., humans, vargr, etc.) it typically causes audible hallucinations, manifesting in voices that are heard in the victim’s head.
+**In species with higher intelligence (e.g., humans, vargr, etc.) it typically causes audible hallucinations, manifesting in voices that are heard in the victim's head.
 These voices typically say things to make the victim uncomfortable or insecure.
-For example, if the individual feels badly about his appearance, the voices might say, “You’re ugly!”**
+For example, if the individual feels badly about his appearance, the voices might say, “You're ugly!”**

 **The voices continue to explore uncomfortable psychological avenues until the invasive species leaves the bomb bug habitat.**

 **If the invaders persist and refuse to leave, the bomb bugs exhibit their namesake, randomly selecting an individual, congregating near his or her body, and exploding in an act of self-sacrificial defense for the hive.
 The explosion is fairly loud and gooey, releasing a mild acid, and causing 3D damage to the victim.
 Armor protects the individual, but the acid will slowly eat through the armor, rendering it ineffective, over the course of a few days unless an industrial solvent is used to clean it off.**

 Tktk has several rodent and reptile species, but nothing much larger than a Terran iguana.
 A few of the reptilian species are poisonous.
 There are also several insect species, some of which sustain themselves on blood
 (e.g., the Tktk tic) and one highly unusual hive-based insect (known as “the bomb bug”) that the travellers might encounter (see "Bomb Bugs," on this page).
-There are no large predatory animals to speak of, but the planet’s harsh conditions and the omnivorous tktk seem to successfully keep the fauna population at bay.
+There are no large predatory animals to speak of, but the planet's harsh conditions and the omnivorous tktk seem to successfully keep the fauna population at bay.

 As the travellers are likely to spend at least one night in the outback on their way to the dig site, they might encounter either a poisonous reptile, the Tktk tic, or the bomb bug.
 A first aid application addresses any wound received, but a traveller with Survival skill endures the experience better.
 If bitten or otherwise injured by any of the listed creatures, have the traveller make an Average (8+) Survival check.
 If the roll is made, the traveller is able to tough it out with no lingering effects provided they receive first aid.

-In addition, an examination of their surroundings reveals that several of the indigenous plants have adapted to survive the predations of Tktk’s little creatures, and some have natural salves for insect bites and stings.
+In addition, an examination of their surroundings reveals that several of the indigenous plants have adapted to survive the predations of Tktk's little creatures, and some have natural salves for insect bites and stings.
 A Difficult (10+) Survival check reveals the presence of such plants and enables the survivalist to recognize not only their medicinal value but that they also serve as an effective insect repellent.

-Another aspect of their journey is Tktk’s fast rotation.
-Tktk’s day is only 13.4 hours long, giving it a day and night of roughly 6.7 hours each.
+Another aspect of their journey is Tktk's fast rotation.
+Tktk's day is only 13.4 hours long, giving it a day and night of roughly 6.7 hours each.
 Living on a standard 24-hour clock, as most humans do, one can hardly become accustomed to a new day before it is night again, and vice versa.
-Tktk’s companion star is quite distant and contributes little additional light; however, it is noticeable (when present in the night sky), appearing as a rather large reddish dot.
+Tktk's companion star is quite distant and contributes little additional light; however, it is noticeable (when present in the night sky), appearing as a rather large reddish dot.

 The journey to the dig site can be as long or short as the referee wishes, though it should be long enough for the travellers to get a sense that they have crossed a great distance on a barren and only marginally habitable world.